Josh-OBrien44/JAF-Final-Project/README.md

 ![image](https://user-images.githubusercontent.com/98784364/167743735-712f8366-032b-49a4-b2d2-f2d8bd4395d4.png)

 This graph shows the number of butterflies found per institution in the entire dataset.
 These results were created in "CabbageButterflyByInstitution."

+To begin, we set the working directory and defined the dataset to the "CompletePierisData_2022-03-09."
+Following this, we renamed the column names to make the datafram emuch easier to read and easier to access those file name, especially since they had warnings due to the columns including "dwc" in the column name.
+We did this by using the dplyr::rename() function.
+After our column names were cleaned, we created a much smaller dataframe only utilizing the Institution name as a column, and the count of butterflies found per institution as the second column.
+This made it much easier to create a bar chart to visualize the differences between institutions' collections.
+To create this dataframe, we first defined a new dataframe, using the untidy dataframe we had already defined, and then cleaned it using the dplyr::group_by() and dplyr::summarise(number=n()) functions.
+Next we plotted the smaller dataframe as a bar chart, with the institution names on the x-axis and the count value on the y-axis, which very clearly showed which institutions collected the most and least amount of data.
+To do this, we used the ggplot() functions and utilized the specific details to get the dimensions and labelss that were most descriptive of the data.
+Lastly, the T Test performed had a null hypothesis that the average number of butterflies was 30, and the T Test showed a p-value of 0.03826, which confirmed us to reject the null hypothesis.
+The average value was 75.91667.

 Some of the mistakes we made/encountered includes renaming the column names to be able to read much easier and to avoid the warnings while first creating the dataset.
-The T Test performed had a null hypothesis that the average number of butterflies was 30, and the T Test showed a p-value of 0.03826, which confirmed us to reject the null hypothesis.
-The average value was 75.91667.
 We had difficulties finding what variables and values we needed in order to determine our p-value to reject our null hypothesis.

 ### Butterfly Script Chart 2